 One of the greatest contributions by Thomas was his incorporation of the philosophy of Aristotle into the theology of the Catholic Church.
 Thomas saw reason and faith as one and mutually supportive, and combined the Bible and Church Fathers and the reasoning of Aristotle into one unified system of understanding Christian revelation through faith enlightened by reason.

 His most noted work is the Summa Theologica, an extensive five-volume masterpiece.
 Aquinas organized the work by first posing the objections raised by those taking issue with the Church, and then provided his answer to the objections beginning with the phrase "I answer."
 His strength of persuasion came from his ability to listen and ponder the opposing point of view.
 After careful consideration, and reading some of the great writers of history, such as Augustine, he would then propose his answer.
-His exposition of the Seven Sacraments remains the standard to our present day.
+His exposition of the Virtues and the Seven Sacraments remain the standard to our present day.

 St. Thomas Aquinas made an important contribution to the interpretation of Scripture.
 St. Thomas Aquinas described the spiritual sense as having a threefold division which includes the allegorical sense (typology), the moral sense, and the anagogical sense.
 Typology (the allegorical sense) in Biblical studies finds an Old Testament story serving as a prefigurement or symbol for an event in the New Testament, such as manna in Exodus prefigures communion in the New Testament.
 The moral sense indicates how one should conduct oneself.
 The anagogical sense refers to our ultimate destiny.
 Interpretation involves both the explanation of the literal sense and the understanding of the spiritual sense of Scripture to appreciate the Word of God.
-This passage on the classical medieval approach to Biblical Exegesis (or Interpretation of Scripture) is given as an example of the style of the Summa; this is the Tenth Article of Question One from Part One.
+This passage on the classical medieval approach to Biblical Exegesis (Interpretation of Scripture) is given as an example of the style of the Summa; this is the Tenth Article of Question One from Part One.

 Whether in Holy Scripture a word may have several senses?